steve2700/slop/README.md

 # SLOP: Because AI shouldn't be complicated

+### WHAT SLOP IS:
+- A pattern for AI APIs with 5 basic endpoints
+- Regular HTTP requests with JSON data
+- A standard way to talk to any AI service
+- Based on REST: GET and POST what you need

+### WHAT SLOP IS NOT:
+- A framework or library you install
+- A new technology or language
+- A specific company's product
+- Complicated or fancy in any way

+SLOP simply says: "AI services should work through plain web requests using patterns we've used for decades."

+That's it.
+Just a pattern.

+---

 ## 1. CORE BELIEFS
 - Everything is an HTTP request
 - Every tool is an API endpoint